No Tech For Apartheid

 Google and Amazon are doing business with apartheid.
 Palestinians are already harmed by Israeli military surveillance and repression.
 By expanding public cloud computing capacity and providing their state of the art technology to the Israeli government and military, Amazon and Google are helping to make Israeli apartheid more efficient, more violent, and even deadlier for Palestinians.

-Technology should be used to bring people together, not facilitate and entrench violence and segregation.
+Technology should be used to bring people together, not facilitate and entrench violence, occupation, and land grabs.
 Google and Amazon’s cloud services may be used to enable Israel's expansion of illegal settlements by supporting data collection for the Israel Land Authority (ILA), part of the Israeli government.
 The ILA uses discriminatory policies to expand segregated Jewish settlements while trapping Palestinians in densely populated areas and limiting the growth of Palestinian communities.

 By collaborating with the Israeli government and military, Amazon and Google are complicit in enabling abuses such as: